 Sirius and Regulus, Moody, McGonagall, and the other brave Light Wizards and Witches prepared to attack the Death Eaters from the flanks as those inside of the Ministry readied themselves for the last stand.

-Several hundred Death Eaters, an army of Inferi and Dementors, and about six giants were up against twenty-eight International Witches and Wizards and about fifty more Order members and untrained citizens.
+Several hundred Death Eaters, an army of Inferi and Dementors, and six giants were up against twenty-eight International Witches and Wizards and about fifty more Order members and untrained citizens.
 Voldemort evidently thought the odds were on his side; nevertheless, he did not bring the snake.

 Not long into the battle, the Death Eaters realised that they were loosing.
 Attempts to Apparate or Portkey away were thwarted by a clever Moroccan Witch who'd erected large-scale undetectable anti-Apparation and Portkey wards around the premises.
 When Voldemort realised he was trapped, he attempted to flee on foot, but was repelled by the forces attacking from behind.

 Slowly, the Light forces closed in.
 One by one, Voldemort's followers dropped to the ground, his Inferi went up in flames, the Dementors were repelled by more powerful Patroni that had ever been seen before, and his Giants toppled over, creating mini-earthquakes as they fell to the ground, destroying large sections of Muggle buildings.

 In the end, it was Flamel who finished Voldemort off, once and for all, but the others who aided him keeping the darkest villin of all time under control as the oldest Wizard cast an ancient spell of Hermione's discovery.